cloudstateio/samples-java-chat/README.md

-# CloudState js-chat sample application
+# CloudState java-chat sample application

-This is a sample application demoing using CloudState to build a chat application in Node.js.
+This is a sample application demoing using CloudState to build a chat application in Java.

 Currently, there's only one feature, user presence, but in future we will add chat room support, push notifications for chat messages, etc.

-The application has two components, a presence stateful function, which uses a vote CRDT to store whether a user is currently online or not, and a gateway, which is an express/ws application, that serves a UI.
+The application has two components, a presence stateful function, which uses a vote CRDT to store whether a user is currently online or not, and a gateway that serves a UI.
+The gateway is written in Node/express, and is shared with the js-chat sample application, source code can be found at http://github.com/cloudstateio/samples-js-chat.

 The UI is designed to allow connecting as multiple users in one browser window, this is for demonstration purposes, to make it straight forward to see real time interactions, serverside pushes etc, without needing to open many browser tabs.